poissonconsulting/gsdd/README.md

 ## Implementation

-The `gssd` package provides to calculate the GSSD, GDD and GSS from water temperature data.
+The `gssd` package provides functions to calculate the GSSD, GDD and GSS from water temperature data.

 ``` r
 library(gsdd)